neko808/OdooLuis/README.md

 All SCSS files are separated into modules to find the one you want to work with.
 Each module corresponds to each section of the landing page.

+In the 'layout.scss' file you can find some of the mixins and variables used in the project.

 Some areas of improvement include:

 1. The possibility to make it more attractive, by using floating shapes,